4 (Beyoncé album): Commercial performance

 4 peaked at number one on the albums charts of Ireland, Spain, Switzerland, and the United Kingdom, where it spent two weeks atop the UK Albums Chart.
 Across other markets, it peaked at number two in Australia, France, the Netherlands, and Poland; and number three in Canada and New Zealand.
-The album has been certified double platinum in Australia, Canada, and Sweden; triple platinum in Brazil, New Zealand, and the United Kingdom; and four-times platinum in Denmark.
+The album has been certified double platinum in Australia, Canada, and Sweden; triple platinum in Brazil, New Zealand, and the United Kingdom; and quadruple platinum in Denmark.
 As of November 2016, 4 had sold 5 million copies worldwide.
 In February 2018, 4 made Beyoncé the first female artist to have three albums each surpass one billion streams on Spotify.

 In the United States, 4 debuted at number one on the Billboard 200, with first-week sales of 310,000 copies.
 This gave Beyoncé her fourth consecutive solo number-one debut.
 She became the second female artist, after Britney Spears, to have her first four studio albums debut atop the Billboard 200.
-According to Keith Caulfield of Billboard, 4 had a modest opening week compared to Beyoncé's previous albums because it was not released during the festive season and that its singles were not as commercially successful.
-4 became Beyoncé's first album to top the Billboard 200 albums chart for more than one week, spending two weeks at the number-one spot.
-The album had sold 1.5 million copies in the United States by December 2015, and it was certified four-times platinum by the Recording Industry Association of America (RIAA) in August 2022.
+According to Keith Caulfield of Billboard, 4 had a modest opening week compared to Beyoncé's previous albums because it was not released during the holiday season and its singles were less commercially successful.
+4 became Beyoncé's first album to top the Billboard 200 albums chart for more than one week, spending two weeks at the number-one position.
+The album had sold 1.5 million copies in the United States by December 2015, and it was certified quadruple platinum by the Recording Industry Association of America (RIAA) in August 2022.